 Don’t Ever Ring the Bell combines intellectual development and physical challenge, in an atmosphere of energy and discipline.

-Youtuber Callum Ryan shared his views on Don’t Ever Ring The Bell with his 50,000+ followers - see what he said here
+Youtuber Callum Ryan shared his views on Don’t Ever Ring The Bell - see what he said here

 What does Don't Ever Ring the Bell mean?

 'It is easy to quit in SEAL training.
 All you have to do is ring the bell three times and you're out.
 In tough times, there's always kind of a way out and that's quitting.
 That's just deciding you're not going to tackle this problem — you're going to let the problem or the situation win.
 It’s simple, you just don’t quit’ Admiral William McRaven

 We provide the best experience possible for boys and girls to enrich their lives with leadership programmes, teamwork training and intriguing physical challenges, giving our candidates confidence and an edge in their future education and professional careers.
 All of our staff have passed the Disclosure and Barring Service (DBS).